Merrywood: Later owners

-On November 14, 1964, the syndicate sold the property for about $660,000 to C. Wyatt Dickerson, a successful businessman, and his wife Nancy, a reporter for CBS and NBC, and the "first female star of television news," which by then had a swimming pool, a tennis court and a gymnasium.
-The Dickersons sold 40 acre of the estate for development in 1965; (Note: In the late 60s, a small luxury community of 35 condos directly off Dolley Madison Blvd, known as "Merrywood on the Potomac", were built on a portion of the subdivided land that was part of the Merrywood Estate.) reducing the estate to the 7 acre parcel it remains today.
+On November 14, 1964, the syndicate sold the property for about $660,000 to C. Wyatt Dickerson, a businessman, and his wife Nancy, a reporter for CBS and NBC, and the "first female star of television news," which by then had a swimming pool, a tennis court and a gymnasium.
+The Dickersons sold 40 acre of the estate for development in 1965; (Note: In the late 1960s, a small luxury community of 35 condominiums directly off Dolley Madison Boulevard, known as "Merrywood on the Potomac", were built on a portion of the subdivided land that was part of the Merrywood Estate.) reducing the estate to the 7 acre parcel it remains today.
 During the Dickerson years, the home was host to Frank Sinatra, James Stewart, Jack Benny, New York Governor W. Averell Harriman, Walter Annenberg, Edward Bennett Williams, and Nancy and Ronald Reagan shortly before his inauguration.
 The Dickersons later separated, Wyatt moved out in 1981, and they sold the house in 1984.

-In 1984, Alan I. Kay, a real estate investor, and his wife Dianne Comess bought Merrywood for $4.25 million which was considered "one of the largest sums ever paid in the Washington area for a single-family residence."
+In 1984, Alan I. Kay, a real-estate investor, and his wife, Dianne Comess, bought Merrywood for $4.25 million which was considered "one of the largest sums ever paid in the Washington area for a single-family residence."
 Reportedly, "C. Wyatt Dickerson, the Kays and a middleman sealed the deal over a bottle of 1962 Dom Perignon champagne midnight Friday at Georgetown's Pisces Club."
-The Kays further enlarged the home from a 26-room residence to 36-rooms and built the 5,000-square foot pool house.
+The Kays further enlarged the home from a twenty-six-room residence to thirty-six rooms and built the 5,000-square-foot pool house.

 In 1999, the Kays sold Merrywood for $15.5 million to William E. Conway Jr., who co-founded the Carlyle Group.
-He owned Merrywood for less than a year before selling it to former CEO of AOL Steve Case and his wife, the former AOL executive Jean Villanueva, for $24.5 million, again breaking the region's property sales records.
-The home featured nine bedrooms, 11 full bathrooms and two partial baths, "formal gardens, a pavilion with full kitchen, indoor and outdoor pools, a carriage house with indoor parking for four automobiles, and a lighted tennis court, plus public rooms scaled to accommodate large gatherings, an expansive master suite with his and her dressing rooms, a private study and exercise room."
+He owned Merrywood for less than a year before selling it to former chief executive officer of AOL Steve Case and his wife, the former AOL executive Jean Villanueva, for $24.5 million, again breaking the region's property -sales records.
+The home featured nine bedrooms, eleven full bathrooms and two partial baths, "formal gardens, a pavilion with full kitchen, indoor and outdoor pools, a carriage house with indoor parking for four automobiles, and a lighted tennis court, plus public rooms scaled to accommodate large gatherings, an expansive master suite with his and her dressing rooms, a private study and exercise room."

 Current ownership

-In 2018, the Cases placed Merrywood on the market for $49.5 million, eventually selling it to the Embassy of the Kingdom of Saudi Arabia for $43 million, making it, again, one of the most expensive properties ever sold in the area.
+In 2018, the Cases placed Merrywood on the market for $49.5 million, eventually selling it to the Embassy of the Kingdom of Saudi Arabia for $43 million, making it, again, one of the most-expensive properties ever sold in the area.

 In popular culture

-In his 1967 novel Washington, D.C., author Gore Vidal put the fictitious "Laurel House", a thinly disguised cover for Merrywood, at the center of his novel.
+In his 1967 historical novel Washington, D.C., Gore Vidal put the fictitious "Laurel House", a thinly disguised cover for Merrywood, at the center of his novel.